 In our countless cumulative years inside studios, on the stage, in high school marching band, and earning music-related college degrees, we have been privileged to extensively use nearly every piece of popular music gear available.
 We continually purchase or are exposed to new models being released, and are not shy about giving our opinions on each.
 This is what you find in our Reviews section.

 We do, in fact, review every piece of gear we get ahold of and have time to put through the paces.
 Hopefully this will include what you're looking for.
 While we can't respond to the specifics of this question every time we get asked, we can point you to the two places you can find the answer.

 The fastest way is to use the search function in the top menu on the right.
-The second best is to read the Gear Reviews column, where we collect all of our in-depth and insightful opinions on the facts surrounding the equipment.
+The second best is to read the Reviews column, where we collect all of our in-depth and insightful opinions on the facts surrounding the equipment.
 Just remember, gear is no replacement for practice!

 Maybe.
 Probably not.
 It totally depends on what you send our way to share with the readers, but in general it's not the type of content we publish.
 Use the contact page to let us know what's going on in your world and why you think we should feature your music.
 Link us to your website and any other useful materials like YouTube videos.
 Please don't be offended if we don't include you on the site immediately.
-We can't accept everyone and those we do have to stand in line.
+We can't accept everyone (we get asked several times daily) and those we do have to stand in line.
 Let us know if it's time sensitive, though, and we'll see what we can do.